SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Experiments

 \subsection{OOD Test Results}

 \textit{1) OOD Scenarios Mixed with 20\% Rushing Humans:} In this setting, we set 20\% of the human agents to have a maximum speed of \SI{2.0}{m/s}, which is 33\% higher than the maximum speed that may appear during the training phase.

-From the results in Table \ref{tab:ood_rushing_result}, we can see that all methods perform worse than in in-distribution conditions.
-SF and ORCA have lower success rates but the overall performance drop in RL-based methods is more significant, which implies that rule-based methods can maintain a baseline performance but struggle to achieve high performance in complex scenarios.
-CrowdNav++, RL (w/o ACI), and RL (w/ ACI) experience a more substantial drop than CRL methods, which indicates that CRL methods can potentially help with challenges brought by OOD conditions.
-SoNIC (w/ CV) and SoNIC (w/ GST) still achieve the best results and outperform other RL algorithms by an even larger margin.
-We also found that the gap between SoNIC (w/ CV) and SoNIC (w/ GST) becomes smaller, and SoNIC (w/ CV) shows higher stability across different random seeds, likely because the CV predictor has more stable performance in OOD conditions.
+From the results in Table \ref{tab:ood_rushing_result}, we observe that all methods exhibit degraded performance compared to in-distribution conditions.
+SF and ORCA show lower success rates, but the overall performance drop in RL-based methods is more pronounced.
+This indicates that rule-based methods maintain baseline performance but fail to excel in complex scenarios.
+CrowdNav++, RL (w/o ACI), RL (w/ ACI), and RL (w/ ACI, Penalty) experience significant performance declines, with SR drops of 14.88\%, 18.48\%, 17.12\%, and 14.38\%, respectively.
+In contrast, CRL (w/ ACI, on CR), SoNIC (w/ CV), and SoNIC (w/ GST) exhibit smaller SR drops of 11.26\%, 8.96\%, and 9.76\%, respectively.
+The smaller performance degradation in CRL methods suggests their potential to mitigate challenges arising from OOD conditions.

+Notably, SoNIC (w/ CV) and SoNIC (w/ GST) still achieve the best results, outperforming other RL algorithms by an even larger margin.
+Furthermore, the performance gap between SoNIC (w/ CV) and SoNIC (w/ GST) narrows from 0.90\% to 0.1\% in SR and CR compared to standard in-distribution conditions.
+SoNIC (w/ CV) demonstrates higher stability across random seeds, which is likely due to the CV predictor's robustness in OOD conditions.

-We visualize a scenario performed by SoNIC (w/ GST) in Fig. \ref{fig:QualitativeAnalysis}c), where two rushing humans are moving towards the agent at step 32.
-Due to the GST predictor facing the challenges of OOD conditions, the uncertainty area generated by ACI becomes much larger than in in-distribution cases.
+We visualize a scenario performed by SoNIC (w/ GST) in Fig. \ref{fig:QualitativeAnalysis}(c), where two rushing humans are moving toward the agent at step 32.
+Due to the GST predictor facing the challenges of OOD conditions, the uncertainty area generated by ACI becomes much larger than in in-distribution cases, which demonstrates the effectiveness of using DtACI in adapting to sudden distributional shifts of pedestrian behaviors.
 The robot then chooses to navigate between these two agents through the gap between the uncertainty areas at step 34 and successfully escapes to a safe area at step 38.